Metii123/CloudIT_final-project/README.md

 A Platform for Event-organisers from the University, where they can publish events and workshops for students to browse and register them.

 Organisers create and manage events and see who has signed up.
-Students browser and filter events by department and category, register for them, add personal notes to their registrations and cancel if their plans change.
+Students browse and filter events by department and category, register for them, add personal notes to their registrations and cancel if their plans change.
 A role switcher in the navigation bar lets you move between the Guest, Student and Organiser views without a login system.

 ### **Repository structure:**
 ```